jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Taiga Giant.md

 RacialMods: +6 Stealth in undergrowth
 Languages: Common, Giant
 SQ: spirit summoning
+SpecialAbilities:
-SpecialAbilities: >
+  Spirit Summoning (Su): >
-  Spirit Summoning (Su) Once per day, a taiga giant may perform a 10-minute ritual to tap into the power and insight of his ancestral spirits.
+    Once per day, a taiga giant may perform a 10-minute ritual to tap into the power and insight of his ancestral spirits.
 These spirits provide a +4 deflection bonus to AC, immunity to enchantment and illusion spells, and one of the following spell effects: bless, endure elements, protection from evil, protection from good, or see invisibility.
 The effects of a spirit summoning persist for 24 hours.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: